morrellk/GJPDashboard2014_15/codebook.md

 * Categories are separated into individual variables in the data table, true/false for each question
 * CSV file containing question information and results is output.
 * Mean scores calculated by category
 * Category results placed in data table and output to CSV file.

 ### Output
-* Output for processGJPDashboard.R is a CSV file, default = "qGJPdt.csv", which contains the information from the question table on the dashboard as well as question categories.
+* Output for _processGJPDashboard()_ is a CSV file, default = "qGJPdt.csv", which contains the information from the question table on the dashboard as well as question categories.

 * Output for _getCategoryScores()_ (in GJP_category.R) is a CSV file, default =
 "cat_df.csv", containing question categories and information on how the forecaster